transientskp/tkp/documentation/source/database/schema.rst

 =======

 This table stores the information about the catalogs that are loaded into the pipeline database.

 **id**
     Every catalog gets a unique id, generated sequentually by the database.

 **name**
-    An acronym under which the catalog is well-known, f.ex.
-'NVSS'
+    An acronym under which the catalog is well-known, e.g. 'NVSS'

 **fullname**
-    The (nearly) full name under which the catalog is known, f.ex.
-'NRAO VLA Sky Survey'
+    The (nearly) full name under which the catalog is known, e.g. 'NRAO VLA Sky Survey'